 When – Mhasa Yatra dates – Paush Purnima i.e. Full moon day of Paush (tenth Hindu month).
-Mhasa Yatra 2018 should fall on January 2nd per calendar and lasts for a week.
+Mhasa Yatra 2019 should start on January 21st and will last for a week

 Where – Murbad taluka, Thane District, Maharashtra